Global Cyber Incident Patterns

 Targeting is concentrated on a limited set of countries

 The distribution of targeted countries is highly uneven.
-A small number of countries appear far more often than others, suggesting that cyber incidents are concentrated around major geopolitical, economic, and strategic actors rather than being uniformly distributed.
+A small number of countries appear far more often than others, suggesting that cyber incidents concentrate around major geopolitical, economic, and strategic actors.

 What types of cyber incidents are most common?